- Qualification & subject:

-What I do: I freelance for the UK’s top equestrian magazines including Horse Magazine, Horse and Hound, Eventing Magazine and Horse and Rider.
-About 80% of my work is commissioned do editors e-mail me a brief which includes a topic, a word count and a deadline.
-The other 20% involves me thinking of ideas to pitch to editors.
-There’s always lots of variety such as writing features and event reporting.
+I freelance for the UK’s top equestrian magazines including Horse Magazine, Horse and Hound, Eventing Magazine and Horse and Rider.
+About 80% of my work is commissioned - so editors email me a brief which includes a topic, a fee, a word count and a deadline.
+The other 20% involves me sitting down and thinking of ideas to pitch to editors.
+I particularly enjoy writing about veterinary subjects as I’ve always found that area very interesting.
+There’s always lots of variety such as writing features for Horse Magazine and event reporting for Horse and Hound.